top of page

 Clothing

 Always look at the weather forecast and dress for the weather.
-When you first go outside you should just feel a little chilly.
-You will warm up as you ride.
+Don't forget you will warm up as you ride.
 If there is any chance of rain and it is cool, bring a rain top.
 Thin layers and zips mean you can adjust as the temperature changes.

 A good pair of padded shorts is highly recommended.